Digital Services Act

-The Digital Services Act (Regulation (EU) 2022/2065, DSA) is a Regulation in EU law to update the Electronic Commerce Directive 2000 regarding illegal content, transparent advertising, and disinformation.

-It was submitted along with the Digital Markets Act (DMA) by the European Commission to the European Parliament and the Council on 15 December 2020.
-The DSA was prepared by the Executive Vice President of the European Commission for A Europe Fit for the Digital Age Margrethe Vestager and by the European Commissioner for Internal Market Thierry Breton, as members of the Von der Leyen Commission.

-On 22 April 2022, European policymakers reached an agreement on the Digital Services Act.
-The European Parliament approved the DSA along with the Digital Markets Act on 5 July 2022.
-On 4 October 2022, the European Council gave its final approval to the Regulation on a Digital Services Act.
-It was published in the Official Journal of the European Union on the 19th of October.
-Affected service providers will have until 1 January 2024 to comply with its provisions.
-Popular online platforms and search engines will need to comply with their obligations four months after they have been designated as such by the EU Commission.
+The Digital Services Act (DSA) is an EU regulation that entered into force in 2022, establishing a comprehensive framework for digital services accountability, content moderation, and platform transparency across the European Union.
+It significantly updates the Electronic Commerce Directive 2000 in EU law by introducing graduated obligations based on service size and risk levels, and was proposed alongside the Digital Markets Act (DMA).

+The DSA applies to all digital intermediary services, including hosting services, online platforms (such as social networks, online marketplaces, pornographic platforms, app stores), and search engines.
+It establishes a tiered regulatory approach: basic obligations for all services, enhanced duties for online platforms, and the most stringent requirements for Very Large Online Platforms (VLOPs) and Very Large Online Search Engines (VLOSEs) with over 45 million monthly active users in the EU.

-Objectives of the DSA
+Objectives

-Ursula von der Leyen proposed a "new Digital Services Act", in her 2019 bid for the European Commission's presidency.
+Ursula von der Leyen proposed a "new Digital Services Act" in her 2019 bid for the European Commission's presidency.

-The expressed purpose of the DSA is to update the European Union's legal framework for illegal content on intermediaries, in particular by modernising the e-Commerce Directive adopted in 2000.
-In doing so, the DSA aims to harmonise different national laws in the European Union that have emerged at national level to address illegal content.
-Most prominent amongst these laws has been the German NetzDG, and similar laws in Austria ("Kommunikationsplattformen-Gesetz") and France ("Loi Avia", declared unconstitutional by the Constitutional Council).
-With the adoption of the Digital Services Act at European level, those national laws would be overwritten and would have to be repealed.
+The expressed purpose of the DSA was to update the European Union's legal framework for illegal content on intermediaries, in particular by modernising the e-Commerce Directive that had been adopted in 2000.
+In doing so, the DSA aimed to harmonise different national laws in the European Union that have emerged to address illegal content at national level.
+Most prominent amongst these laws was the German NetzDG, and similar laws in Austria ("Kommunikationsplattformen-Gesetz") and France ("Loi Avia").
+With the adoption of the Digital Services Act at European level, those national laws were planned to be overridden and would have to be amended.

-In practice, this will mean new legislation regarding illegal content, transparent advertising and disinformation.
+In practice, this would lead to new legislation regarding illegal content, transparent advertising and disinformation.